robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 $$

 Here, the index of summation runs through all integers with its **lower limit** $m$ and ending with its **upper limit** $n$.

+## Shifting the Index of Summation
+Sometimes its useful to shift the index of summation in a sum.